AnuragAnalog/image-processing/README.md

 I have made an app in streamlit which can be used to process a given image.

-The transform file contains some of the *Point processing techniques* which can be applied to the images.
+The transform file contains some of the **Point processing techniques** which can be applied to the images.

 * Identity
 * Negative
 * Log Transform
 * Power Transform

+The utils file contains some of the **Image processing operations**

+* Convolve

 ## Extend the work